ClaudioESSilva/ReportingServicesTools/.github/ISSUE_TEMPLATE.md

 **What is the expected behavior?**

 **Which versions of Powershell and which OS are affected by this issue?
 Did this work in previous versions of our scripts?**

+**Which version of the ReportingServicesTools module are you using?**